Positive Punishment Techniques And Their Effects

 Positive punishment may contribute to fear, anxiety, and psychological tension.
 It’s possible that positive punishment may negatively impact school or work performance as well.
 It may only be temporarily effective.

-Does punishment improve learning performance?
+Does punishment improve learning performance, or does it discourage learning?

 According to a 2016 study investigating the impact of reward and punishment on skill learning, punishment may improve serial reaction time task performance and impair force-tracking task performance.
 This may indicate that punishment can improve some types of learning and impair other types.